BlaiseBaptist/MTG-AI/README.md

 ## Why
 The model guesses what it thinks the mana value of the card should be based on all other cards this can indicate the power level of the card.

+## How it works
+The code works in a couple of discrete steps. it uses
+ 1. pandas to filter the initial set of all magic card to just the ones i want to train on
+ 2. a TfidfVectorizer to turn the words on the magic card in numbers
+ 3. a Ridge Regression to guess the mana value from the numbers
+The code uses pandas to filter the data from list of all magic cards